Skip to main content

 Don’t forget that you have to pay taxes, you pay a percentage on transactions through online payment providers, and remember to note down server costs, software licenses, office space, expenses, taxes, fees, salaries – everything.

-Don’t forget free accounts or trial that you are giving away to attract potential customers – sometimes a freemium product can be a be a double-edged sword.
+Don’t forget free accounts or trials that you are giving away to attract potential customers – sometimes a freemium product can be a double-edged sword.

 When you’re done, look over the list and see what’s missing.
 Nine times out of 10 it’s you.
 Even if you’re not paying yourself a salary while you’re bootstrapping, your time is still worth money.
 You’re spending it blogging and posting to social media, communicating with clients, or doing research.
 That’s an expense, so cost out your time and add that to your total costs.